Roosterbear/tips/hk.md

 __Kali Linux__ <br/>

-Now download Kali Linux for your software. <br/>
+Now download Kali Linux for your VM software. <br/>

 __information about a site ⛏️__ <br/>